-To get new people onto your email list, create a valuable lead magnet such as: eBook, PDF, a short report, a cheat sheet, a tools list or a video tutorial and offer it for free in exchange for an email address.
+To get new people onto your email list, create a valuable lead magnet such as an eBook, PDF, short report, cheat sheet, tools list or video tutorial and offer it for free in exchange for an email address.

-An email list is an income-producing asset and the bigger you grow it; the more value it will add to your website when you sell it on.
+An email list is an income-producing asset and the bigger you grow it; the more value it will add to your website when you sell it.